-- The following accounting policies, set forth in ICE's Accounting Policy Manual (Version 6) and its addenda effective for 2015, have been consistently applied in the years presented these interim consolidated financial statements by all the entities of ICE Group corresponding to the quarter ended on March 31, 2016, are the same ones applied by ICE Group in preparing their consolidated financial statements as of December 31, 2015 and for the year then ended, except for the ones detailed below: - (a) Annual Accounting Policies Not Applied for Interim Periods - ICE Group's accounting policies contain a series of guidelines that govern the Group's accounting practices and that consider the accounting treatment of an accounting period, which in the case of ICE Group's corresponds to a calendar year from January 1 to December 31.
+- The following accounting policies, set forth in ICE's Accounting Policy Manual (Version 6) and its addenda effective for 2015, have been consistently applied in the years presented these interim consolidated financial statements by all the entities of ICE Group corresponding to the quarter ended on June 30, 2016, are the same ones applied by ICE Group in preparing their consolidated financial statements as of December 31, 2015 and for the year then ended, except for the ones detailed below: - (a) Annual Accounting Policies Not Applied for Interim Periods - ICE Group's accounting policies contain a series of guidelines that govern the Group's accounting practices and that consider the accounting treatment of an accounting period, which in the case of ICE Group's corresponds to a calendar year from January 1 to December 31. - Some of the accounting policies must be applied for the annual period, as set forth in the guidelines, given the complexity of the implicit monthly or quarterly processing for the calculation or restatement of values. - Below is a list of accounting treatments of interim periods which differ from the annual treatment conducted as of the closing date of each accounting period.